Sharpen your skates, and check out some of Ontario’s best ice skating trails this winter.

 2. RiverOak Skating Trail

-There are additional outdoor rinks and guests are allowed to use their sticks and pucks all throughout the trails.
+There are additional outdoor rinks, and guests are allowed to use their sticks and pucks all throughout the trails.

 Address: RiverOak Estates, 2900 York’s Corners Road, Metcalfe — Ottawa

-Cost: 5 and Under: Free
+Young Children: Ages 5 and under: Free

-Address: Countryside Adventures, 16495 Sixth Rd, 16495 Sixth Road, Moose Creek
+Address: Countryside Adventures, 16495 Sixth Road, Moose Creek

 Located beside the Timberline Snowmobile Club, check out this 1.5 km skating trail through a scenic wooded area.